cloudfoundry/docs-cfcr/docs/overview/what-is-kubo.md

 This topic provides an overview of Kubo.

-Kubo is a [BOSH release](https://github.com/cloudfoundry-incubator/kubo-release) that offers a uniform way to instantiate, deploy, and manage highly available Kubernetes clusters on any cloud platform using BOSH.
+Kubo is a [BOSH release](https://github.com/cloudfoundry-incubator/kubo-release) that offers a uniform way to instantiate, deploy, and manage highly available Kubernetes clusters on a cloud platform using BOSH.

+You can deploy Kubo on Google Cloud Platform (GCP), vSphere, Amazon Web Services (AWS), and OpenStack.

 Kubo relies on **Kubernetes** and **BOSH**: